ActiveVisionLab/MobileBrick/README.md

 <br>Even 3D scanners can only generate pseudo ground-truth shapes with artefacts.
-OxBrick is the first **multi-view RGBD** dataset, captured on a **mobile device**, with **precise** 3D annotations for detailed 3D object reconstruction.
+MobileBrick is the first **multi-view RGBD** dataset, captured on a **mobile device**, with **precise** 3D annotations for detailed 3D object reconstruction.

-We propose a novel data capturing and 3D annotation pipeline in OxBrick without relying on expensive 3D scanners.
+We propose a novel data capturing and 3D annotation pipeline in MobileBrick without relying on expensive 3D scanners.
 The key to creating the precise 3D ground-truth shapes is using LEGO models, which are made of LEGO bricks with known geometry.
 The data modality of RGBD images captured on a mobile device paired with exact 3D geometry annotations provides a unique opportunity for future research on high-fidelity 3D reconstruction.